Carreau/phd-dissertation/parts/part1.rst

 material which is both solid and viscous.
 In order to describe such behaviour, one can use the theory of viscoelastic materials.
 A number of models have been and are still developed to describe viscoelastic behavior.
-The Kelvin-Voigt and Maxwell models are two of the simpler ones (:num:`Fig #fig-mkv`).
+The Kelvin-Voigt and Maxwell models are two of the simpler ones (:num:`Figure #fig-mkv`).
 A thought experiment, conducted to understand each of these models, consists of putting a spring and a dash pot in parallel or series.
 Such model systems exhibit viscoelastic behavior.